CloudLabsAI-Azure/Azure-AI-Foundry-Workshop/Labs/Exercise-1.md

    uv pip install -r requirements.txt --prerelease=allow
     ```

-## Task 3: Update the Environment Variables
+### Task 3: Update the Environment Variables

+In this task, you will configure the .env file with project credentials and restart Visual Studio Code to apply the settings.

 1. From the VM's desktop, open the **Azure Creds** file.